Correcting misinformation on social media with a large language model: Methods

 \item \xhdritem{Overall quality of corrections} Such quality was measured by taking all 13 aforementioned evaluation criteria into account, ranging from 0 (very low quality) to 10 (very high quality). \end{itemize}

-\xhdr{Inter-annotator agreement} We adopted the weighted Cohen's kappa coefficient ($\kappa$) to compute the agreement between two experts in every group, except for the toxicity of generated text, the fluency of generated text, and the relevance of references to the generated text because of their highly skewed distributions.
-Such distributions significantly underestimate the inter-annotator agreement and may cause the coefficient calculation to be not applicable\citesupp{xu2014interrater}; for example, when two experts in a group annotated all pieces of generated text as not toxic.
-Instead, we reported the average observed agreement for the toxicity of generated text, the fluency of generated text, and the relevance of references to the generated text, which is 0.96 (vs $\kappa$ is not applicable), 0.86 (vs $\kappa=0.02$), and 0.81 (vs $\kappa=0.02$), respectively.
-According to $\kappa$'s interpretation\citesupp{mchugh2012interrater}, experts achieved substantial agreement on the reachability of references (mean: 0.79).
-They achieved moderate agreement on the overall quality of responses (0.51), the informativeness of accurate explanations (0.50), the comprehensiveness of correct identifications (0.46), and the relevance of generated text to the responded responses (0.41).
-They achieved fair agreement on the accuracy of explanations (0.40), the factuality of generated text (0.39), the existence of (in)correct identifications (0.39), the explicitness of identifying and explaining (in)accuracies (0.34), the credibility of references (0.31), and the coherence of generated text (0.28), consistent with prior observations that even fact-checking experts can disagree on misinformation\cite{allen2021scaling}$^{,}$\citesupp{bhuiyan2020investigating}.
+\xhdr{Inter-annotator agreement} We used the weighted Cohen's kappa ($\kappa$) to quantify inter-rater agreement for all criteria except toxicity, fluency, and reference relevance, whose label distributions are highly skewed \citesupp{xu2014interrater}.
+For these three criteria, we instead report the average observed agreement: 0.96 (toxicity), 0.86 (fluency), and 0.81 (reference relevance).
+According to $\kappa$'s interpretation\citesupp{mchugh2012interrater}, experts achieved substantial agreement on reference reachability (mean: 0.79).
+They achieved moderate agreement on the overall response quality (0.51), informativeness (0.50), comprehensiveness (0.46), and text relevance (0.41).
+They achieved fair agreement on explanation accuracy (0.40), text factuality (0.39), existence of (in)correct identifications (0.39), explicitness (0.34), reference credibility (0.31), and coherence (0.28), consistent with prior observations that even fact-checking experts can disagree on misinformation\cite{allen2021scaling}$^{,}$\citesupp{bhuiyan2020investigating}.

 \xhdr{Exact time of correction does not impact correction quality} We compared three responses by \oursystem~to each tweet, which simulated responding the tweet under different starting times.
 Results in Supp.~Fig.~\ref{supp:figure:impact_time_correction} show that \oursystem~performs similarly (mean$\pm$SD of the overall quality of responses: 8.1$\pm$2.0) when it starts responding the tweet right after appearing on social media and when it follows the starting times of laypeople who produce high-helpfulness responses (median: 13 hours after the tweet was posted; Supp.~Fig.~\ref{supp:figure:dist_note_times}) or average-helpfulness responses (median: 16 hours; Supp.~Fig.~\ref{supp:figure:dist_note_times}).